Begin Android App Development in 2025: Learn Kotlin, Build Apps, Fix Errors, and Grow

 Final Suggestion:

 If you are starting out new then it is best to learn Kotlin-it is easy and future compatible.
+If you already know Java then you can continue with it and gradually switch.
 Both work.

 But Kotlin is the smart move in 2025.

 Step-by-step guide to building your first Hello World Android app using Kotlin in Android Studio – beginner friendly tutorial 2025